conversationai/perspectiveapi/model_cards/English/toxicity.md

 # Toxicity
-The toxicity model classifies rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.
+The toxicity model classifies whether a comment is a rude, disrespectful, or unreasonable comment that is likely to make people leave a discussion.

 ## Overview